Chapter 29

 or LazyHGrid

-, you are able to build some interesting layouts.
-Take a look at figure 14.
-We are going to create this kind of grid layout.
-The grid displays a list of cafe photos.
-Under each cafe photo, it shows a list of coffee photos.
-When the device is in landscape orientation, the cafe photo and the list of coffee photos will be arranged side by side.
+views, you can create interesting layouts.
+Figure 14 shows an example of such a layout, which displays a list of cafe photos along with a list of coffee photos under each cafe photo.
+When the device is in landscape orientation, the cafe photo and the list of coffee photos are arranged side by side.

 Let's go back to our Xcode project and create the data model first.
 The image pack you downloaded earlier comes a set of cafe photos.
 So, create a new Swift file and name it Cafe.swift.
 In the file, insert the following code: